holgerroth/NVFlare/research/auto-fl-research/templates/mutation_report.md

 SCAFFOLD is justified because the plateau still looks like non-IID client drift after long local training.
 FedAdam is justified because adaptive server optimizers are source-backed for heterogeneous FL, but the prior FedAdam crash means the retry must be damped with `server_lr=0.1` and `fedopt_tau=1e-2`.

+The r32 results falsified both selected candidates under the current fixed budget.
+SCAFFOLD remained stable but underperformed the FedAvgM best by `0.011000`.
+The damped FedAdam retry avoided the earlier crash but scored far below the plateau, so adaptive Adam-style server updates should not be retried without a stronger source-backed change.

 ## Contract check

 - No code or protocol change is introduced by the selected next batch.